 The field of operation

 We are three critically-disposed artist-educators (fig. 1) who meet regularly, operating within an academic notion of collaborative research, each bringing a practitioner’s sense of co-production to the (figurative and literal) table.
 There are no rules as such, though certain characteristics have evolved as recurrent aspects, facilitating a semi-structured coherence.
 The date, time and place are arranged in advance and a habit of sitting around a large table covered with a sheet of paper, assorted implements, materials and objects (Fig.2) has evolved as a typical modus operandi.
-Food and drink is consumed but also serves as additional material and conceptual matter.
+Food and drink are consumed but also serves as additional material and conceptual matter.
 Reading matter also surfaces, allowing other voices to participate and offer supporting critical reflection.
 The surface is a support, which in the manner of the word’s etymology (from the Latin supportare) brings forward or carries (portare) ‘up from under’ (sub).

 That which is supported by the paper enables crossing points between the hidden and the visible to be afforded to perception (Gibson 1979).
 The table as a kind of platform supports the paper (another platform) onto which traces of the conversation are mapped and materialised as a topological strata of experiential exchange.
 Although for the most part we are seated, the field of operations might be extended through the introduction of a new object or a movement in the realignment of a point of view as the experiential encounter unfolds.
 Above all we make stuff happen: an apparatus of thought, a diagrammatic transaction, a collaborative orientation, a correspondence of matter and meaning and the experience of small pleasures or catastrophes arising from the challenges of the visual-material-verbal dialogue.